vedro-universe/vedro-advanced-tags/README.md

     tags = ["P0", "API"]
 ```

-2. Running tests based on the tags:
+Then, you can run scenarios with specific tags.

 #### AND

-If you want to run scenarios that include both `P0` and `API` tags, use the AND operator:
+To run scenarios that include both specified tags, use the **and** operator:

 ```shell
 $ vedro run --tags "P0 and API"